An AI-generated portrait of a red-haired woman in a blue blazer and white mock-neck blouse in front of a book shelf or library

 Domestic minor sex trafficking

-Dr. Greeson also serves as the Managing Faculty Director of the Field Center for Children’s Policy, Practice, & Research, the university’s sole interdisciplinary research center dedicated to promoting child and family well-being.
-In this role, she supervises the Nancy Glickenhaus Fellowship in Child Welfare for advanced MSW students.
-She also directs the Child Wellbeing & Child Welfare specialization for advanced year MSW students.
+At the University of Pennsylvania, Dr. Greeson serves as Managing Faculty Director of the Field Center for Children’s Policy, Practice, & Research, the University’s only interdisciplinary hub dedicated to child and family well-being.
+She also directs the Child Wellbeing & Child Welfare specialization for advanced MSW students, mentoring the next generation of social work leaders and scholars.

 This is an AI-generated podcast.
 The content is provided for informational purposes only.